On the Subspace Orbit Problem and the Simultaneous Skolem Problem: Introduction

 In addition to these low-dimensional results, we show that {\bf for each target dimension, the Subspace Orbit Problem is decidable whenever the inherent dimension of the LDS is sufficiently large.} In particular, we show the following. \begin{restatable}{theorem}{mainresult} $\simskol(d,k)$ is decidable for all $(d,k)$ satisfying $d-k \leq 2\log_3 d$.
-Equivalently, $\orbprob(d,t)$ is decidable whenever $t \leq 2\log_3 d$. \end{restatable} We provide a careful complexity analysis which shows that $\orbprob_\Q(d,t)$ for arbitrary $d,t$ such that $t \leq 2\log_3 d$ is in $\NP^\RP$, and if $d$ is fixed then the problem lies in $\coRP$.
+Equivalently, $\orbprob(d,t)$ is decidable whenever $t \leq 2\log_3 d$. \end{restatable} We provide a careful complexity analysis which shows that, for any fixed $T$, the problem $\orbprob_\Q(d,t)$ for arbitrary $d$ and $t \leq T$ satisfying $t \leq 2\log_3 d$ is in $\NP^\RP$, and if $d$ is fixed then the problem lies in $\coRP$.

 Finally, we provide an improved reduction of the Skolem Problem to the Subspace Orbit Problem.
 Specifically, we show that if there existed a constant $C \in (0,1)$ such that there was an algorithm solving $\orbprob(d,t)$ for all $t \leq Cd$, then such an algorithm could be used to decide the Skolem Problem.